melaniebrgr/learning-computer-science/02-programming/04-design-patterns/game-loop-pattern/game-loop.pattern.md

 # Game loop pattern

-The goal of every video game is to present the player with a situation, get their input, interpret input signals into actions, and calculate a new situation resulting from those actions:
+The object of all video games is to present the player with a situation, get their input, interpret those input signals into actions, and calculate a new situation resulting from those actions.
+I.e.

 1. process input,
 2. update,